History of psychopathy: Late 20th century

 Nevertheless, one author referred to the concept of psychopathy in 1987 as an "infinitely elastic, catch-all category".
 In 1988, psychologist Blackburn wrote in the British Journal of Psychiatry that as commonly used in psychiatry it is little more than a moral judgment masquerading as a clinical diagnosis, and should be scrapped.
 Ellard argued similarly in the same year in the Australian and New Zealand Journal of Psychiatry, describing the concept as 'a reflection of the customs and prejudices of a particular social group.
 Most psychiatrists are from that group and therefore fail to see the incongruity.'
 By the 1970s and 80s the sexual psychopath laws were falling out of favor in many states; the Group for the Advancement of Psychiatry called them a failure based on a confusing label mixing law and psychiatry.

 Hare redrafted his checklist in 1985 (Cleckley had died in 1984), renaming it the Hare Psychopathy Checklist Revised and finalising it as a first edition in 1991, updated with extra data in a 2nd edition in 2003.
 Hare's list differed from Cleckley's not just in rewordings and introducing quantitative scores for each point.
 Cleckley had required an absence of delusions and an absence of nervousness, which was central to how he defined psychopathy, whereas neither were mentioned in Hare's list.
 Hare also left out mention of suicidality being rarely completed and behavior with alcohol.
 Moreover, while Cleckley only listed "inadequately motivated antisocial behavior", Hare turned this into an array of specific antisocial behaviors covering a person's whole life, including juvenile delinquency, parasitic lifestyle, poor behavioural controls, and criminal versatility.
 Blackburn has noted that overall Hare's checklist is closer to the criminological concept of the McCords than that of Cleckley.
 Hare himself, while noting his promotion of Cleckley's work for four decades, would subsequently distance himself from it to some extent.

 Meanwhile, following some criticism over the lack of psychological criteria in the DSM, further studies were conducted leading up the DSM-IV in 1994 and some personality criteria were included as "associated features" which were outlined in the text.
 The World Health Organization's ICD incorporated a similar diagnosis of Dissocial Personality Disorder.
 Both state that psychopathy (or sociopathy) may be considered synonyms of their diagnosis.

-Hare wrote two bestsellers on psychopathy, "Without Conscience" in 1993 and "Snakes in Suits: When Psychopaths Go to Work" in 2006.
+Hare wrote two bestsellers on psychopathy, "Without Conscience" in 1993 and "Snakes in Suits: When Psychopaths Go to Work" (co-written with organisational psychologist Paul Babiak, who was listed as first author) in 2006.
 Cleckley had described psychopathic patients as "carr[ying] disaster lightly in each hand" and "not deeply vicious", but Hare presented a more malevolent picture; the "mask of sanity" had acquired a more sinister meaning.